How do you become a sommelier?

-- Deductive tasting (the most important skill of all!).
+- Deductive tasting (the most critical skill of all!).

 Train Your Palate

 To become a sommelier, you must train your palate.
 The best wine schools will help you develop your ability to taste wines using the deductive method.
 Two of the top schools in America for deductive tasting are the Napa Valley Wine Academy and the Wine School of Philadelphia.
-If you have have a hard time choosing between the two, just remember that one of them is in Napa and the other is in Philadelphia.
-The choice is pretty simple in our book!
+If you have had a hard time choosing between the two, remember that one is in California, and the other is in Pennsylvania.
+We typically recommend seeking sunshine and wineries, but that’s just us.

 You will need first-hand experience beyond the classroom and textbook.
 An accurate palate allows you to identify wines by their sense of taste or smell.
-With a lot of practical training, you will be able to differentiate the textures and flavors of wines such as vanilla and clove.
-Take as many notes as possible when tasting wine, especially in cases where you observe distinct flavors.
+With a lot of practical training, you will differentiate the textures and flavors of wines such as vanilla and clove.
+Take as many notes as possible when tasting wine, especially when observing distinct flavors.

-To detect notable texture, you need to swish the wine in your mouth when you sip it.
-Differences between lush and creamy or the difference between a light or crisp taste should be learned with all diligence.
-Smooth, heavy, or tannic sensations should be noted; when you swallow, you should observe the aftertaste: is it smooth or aggressive?
+You need to swish the wine in your mouth when you sip it to detect notable texture.
+It would be best to learn the differences between lush and creamy or between a light or crisp taste with all diligence.
+You should note smooth, heavy, or tannic sensations; when you swallow, you should observe the aftertaste: is it soft or aggressive?
 Does it make you thirst for more?

 Learn Key Wine Regions

-Starting with the top four regions globally, namely France, Italy, Spain, and the US and the cities where their wine is brewed, is a good place to start on your wine learning journey.
+Starting with the top four regions globally, namely France, Italy, Spain, and the US, and the cities where their wine is brewed, is an excellent place to start your wine-learning journey.
 Although you will need to explore more regions as you grow.

-Familiarizing yourself with the following features is important:
+Familiarizing yourself with the following features is essential:

-- The specific location of the top distilleries such as country, state, and district.
+- The location of the top distilleries such as country, state, and district.